Pennsylvania Opiate Addiction Treatment

 A partial opioid agonist, buprenorphine will produce the same effects as full-agonist opiates, but the effects are far weaker.
 Buprenorphine has a ceiling effect wherein larger doses won’t increase its effects.
 Therefore, it can be prescribed and taken at home, which increases compliance with MAT.

 Suboxone is a brand of buprenorphine commonly used with MAT.
 Suboxone is a combination of buprenorphine and naloxone, the overdose reversal drug.
-If Suboxone is taken in higher doses than prescribed, or it’s crushed and snorted, the naloxone will prevent the buprenorphine’s psychoactive effects and send the user into withdrawal.
+If Suboxone is taken in higher doses than prescribed, or if it’s crushed and snorted, the naloxone will prevent the buprenorphine’s psychoactive effects and send the user into withdrawal.

 Naltrexone was approved by the FDA in 2010 for MAT.
 Naltrexone is an opioid antagonist, which means it blocks the euphoric effects of opioids and reduces cravings.
 It can be taken daily in pill form or as a monthly injection.